Scoring system development of badminton: Original system

 The original scoring system in badminton dates back to as early as 1873.
 A match or rubber is decided by the best of three games.
 Each game is played to 15 points in the case of men's singles and any doubles games.
 In the case of ladies' singles, a game is played to 11 points.

 The traditional scoring system also allows for a single game to determine a match or rubber.
 In this instance the game would be played to 21 points.

 The first service is usually determined by the equivalent of a coin toss.
 Usually, the shuttle is dropped on top of the net; the server is appointed by the direction it points to when it falls to the floor.
 Thereafter a rally has to be won for service to change or a point to be won.

 In singles, if the server loses a rally, the service would be transferred to the opponent.
 If the server wins a rally, their score is increased by one point.
 In doubles, if the server loses a rally, the service would transfer to their partner (except if serving first in the game) presenting a second opportunity to maintain scoring (second server).
 If service is lost again, service is transferred to the opposition.
 If the server's team wins a rally, their team score is increased by one point.

-In a game to 15 points, if the score reached 13–13, the player reaching 13 first would have the choice of "setting" or playing straight through to 15.
+In a game to 15 points, if the score reaches 13–13, the player reaching 13 first would have the choice of "setting" or playing straight through to 15.
 If they choose to "set", the score reverts to 0–0 and whoever scores five points wins the game.
-If the score reached 14–14, the player reaching 14 first would again have the option to "set" or play straight through to 15.
+If the score reaches 14–14, the player reaching 14 first would again have the option to "set" or play straight through to 15.
 This time however, the winner would be the first to score three points.
 In a game to 11 points, setting would occur at nine and 10 with "setting" to three and two points respectively.
 In a game to 21 points, setting would take place at 19 and 20 points "setting" to five and three respectively.

 In 2002, the "setting" at 13–13, 9–9 and 19–19 was dropped from the rules.